Neuroplasticity, structured literacy, and the brain-based learning difficulty, dyslexia.

 Structured literacy

 A structured literacy approach based on the science of reading emphasizes systematic and explicit instruction through multiple modes and senses.
-These strong or sustained practices produce structural and functional changes in the brain enhancing the activity of the neurons by releasing neurotransmitters that activate or modify the connections.
+These strong or sustained practices produce structural and functional changes in the brain enhancing the activity of the neurons by releasing neurotransmitters that activate or helps reinforce learning by strengthening connections in the brain, especially when lessons are repeated in a structured, multisensory way.

 The systematic, explicit, and multisensory instruction creates new connections in the brain resulting in activation of phonological awareness and storing all new learned information into the long term memory.
 The brain adapts to new learning style and learns to read and write using strategies and senses.
 The changes in the orthographic mapping changes the way we write and spell.
 The structural and functional changes fixes the auditory and visual processing deficits.
-As a result, the brain learns to overcome the difficulty in reading, writing and spelling.
+As a result, students begin to develop strategies that help them read, write, and spell more confidently and effectively.

 To put in a nutshell